Crystalline color superconductors: The three-flavor inhomogeneous phases

-It is evident from Fig.~\ref{figgap} that the extent of the regime in which the GL approximation is quantitatively reliable and is strongly $\phi$-dependent.
-In the best case, which it turns out is $\phi=0$, the results of the GL calculation are in good agreement with those of the full NJL calculation as long as $\Delta/\Delta_0 \lesssim 0.25$, corresponding to $\Delta/\delta\mu \lesssim 0.35$.
+It is evident from Fig.~\ref{figgap} that the extent of the regime in which the GL approximation is quantitatively reliable is strongly $\phi$-dependent.
+In the best case, which it turns out is $\phi=0$, the results of the GL calculation are in good agreement with those of the full NJL calculation as long as $\Delta/\Delta_{\rm CFL} \lesssim 0.25$, corresponding to $\Delta/\delta\mu \lesssim 0.35$.
 For larger $\phi$, the GL approximation yields quantitatively reliable results only for much smaller $\Delta$.
-For example, with $\phi=31\pi/32$ the GL calculation gives results in quantitative agreement with the full NJL calculation only for $\Delta/\Delta_0 \lesssim 0.04$, corresponding to $\Delta/\delta\mu \lesssim 0.05$ \cite{Mannarelli:2006fy}.
+For example, with $\phi=31\pi/32$ the GL calculation gives results in quantitative agreement with the full NJL calculation only for $\Delta/\Delta_{\rm CFL} \lesssim 0.04$, corresponding to $\Delta/\delta\mu \lesssim 0.05$ \cite{Mannarelli:2006fy}.

-The free-energy of the favored crystalline phase, corresponding to $\bm n_2 = \bm n_3$, has a lower free-energy of the CFL and gCFL phases in a window $128~{\rm MeV}<M_s^2/\mu<151~{\rm MeV}$.
-Since the GL approximation is reliable over the widest domain precisely for the case with ${\bm n}_2 \parallel {\bm n}_3$, we note from Fig.~\ref{figgap} that the GL analysis provides good approximation to the results of the full NJL calculations.
-These results strongly motivates the study of more complicated crystalline structures employing the GL approximation.
+A remarkable result is that the free energy of the favored phase, corresponding to $\bm n_2 = \bm n_3$, has a lower free energy of the CFL and gCFL phases in the window \cite{Casalbuoni:2005zp, Mannarelli:2006fy} \be128~{\rm MeV}\lesssim \frac{M_s^2}{\mu}\lesssim 151~{\rm MeV}\,, \ee in which the GL expansion of the free energy for the favored structure is in excellent agreement with the result of the full NJL calculation, see the right panel of Fig.~\ref{figgap}.
+This result strongly motivates the study of more complicated crystalline structures employing the GL approximation.

+Note that the range in Eq.~\eqref{eq:window2PW} has been obtained considering the fixed value of the gap parameter $\Delta_{\rm CFL}=25$ MeV.
+However, the CFL gap parameter and the constituent strange quark mass should depend on $\mu$.
+We shall discuss this point in Sec.~\ref{sec:LOFFwindow} considering the dependence of both $\Delta_{\rm CFL}$ and $M_s$ on $\mu$ within a NJL model.

 We can now get a deeper insight about the favored orientation of the ${\bm q_I}$ from the analysis of $\beta_{23}$.
 As explained above, this is the only term in the GL expansion that depends on the relative orientation between $\bm n_2$ and $\bm n_3$ and can be rewritten as